Popmotion/popmotion/docs/learn/basics/get-started.md

 It allows developers to create animations and interactions from **actions**.

-Actions are just streams of numbers, like tweens, physics and pointer tracking.
+Actions are streams of values that can be started and stopped, like tweens, physics and pointer input.

-Actions are unopinionated, so those numbers can be used to create animations with CSS, SVG, React, Three.js... any API that accepts a number as an input.
+Actions are unopinionated, so those values can be used to create animations with CSS, SVG, React, Three.js... any API that accepts a number as an input.

-In this simple guide we're going to install Popmotion, and use it to animate an element with its `tween` animation and DOM `styler`.
+In this simple introductoary guide we're going to install Popmotion and use it to animate an element using the `tween` animation and DOM `styler`.

 ## Installation